Last Updated on: 1st November 2023, 03:26 pm

-There are several techniques but use slow and steady movements and work at your parrot’s pace.
-If you move too quickly, you might spook your parrot.
+There are various techniques, but always use slow and steady movements and work at the parrot’s pace.
+If you move too quickly, you might spook the parrot.

 Here’s how to get a parrot out of its cage:

-Before reaching in and removing your parrot from its cage, spend 5-10 minutes stroking it and showing it affection.
-Use a soft, high-pitched voice to talk to your parrot, reassuring it that it’s not in danger.
+Before reaching in and removing the parrot from its cage, spend 5-10 minutes stroking it and showing it affection.
+Use a soft, high-pitched voice to talk to the parrot, reassuring it that it’s not in danger.

-Once you’ve established trust, try gently pulling it towards the cage door.
-If your parrot struggles or becomes aggressive, release it and try another time.
+Once you’ve established trust, gently move it toward the cage door.
+If a parrot struggles or becomes aggressive, release it and try another time.

-Positive reinforcement is one of the most effective training techniques, so try feeding your parrot its favorite fruits, nuts, and seeds to encourage it to step out of the cage.
+Positive reinforcement is among the most effective training techniques, so try feeding the parrot its favorite fruits, nuts, and seeds to encourage it to step out.

 You can either hand-feed or leave the treats by the door for the parrot to find in its own time.
 Leaving a trail for the parrot to follow will encourage it to come out.

-Use your parrot’s favorite toys and games to pique its curiosity.
+Use the parrot’s favorite toys and games to pique its curiosity.
 Parrots love being mentally challenged, and the most curious birds won’t be able to resist some fun and entertainment.

-You could encourage your parrot to leave the cage by treating it to new toys it hasn’t played with before.
-This will work well if your parrot gets bored quickly or often outwits its games.
+You could encourage the parrot to leave the cage by treating it to new toys it hasn’t played with before.
+This will work well if the parrot gets bored quickly or often outwits its games.

 Ignore The Parrot

 This method is the one that most owners struggle with, but some parrots get stressed by too much fuss and attention.
-So, give your parrot space until it feels comfortable enough to leave the cage.
+So, give the parrot space until it feels comfortable enough to leave the cage.

-You can sit in the same room to offer comfort and support, but stay quiet and remain still, so the parrot doesn’t get spooked by any sounds and movements don’t spook the parrot.
+You can sit in the same room to offer comfort and support, but stay quiet and still so any sounds and movements don’t spook the parrot.

 How To Parrot Proof A Room

-Before your parrot leaves its cage, its environment must be safe.
-If it’s not, the parrot will never feel comfortable exercising in its environment.
+Before the parrot leaves its cage, its environment must be safe.
+If not, the parrot will never feel comfortable exercising in its environment.

 You must parrot-proof the room by doing the following:

-Room obstacles that can harm your parrot include:
+Room obstacles that can harm the parrot include: